Introduction to wound healing and scars.

 Wound healing is a delicate and complex process, that is still not fully understood (Landen et al., 2016).
 One healing model describes the overlapping of four phases from the time of the injury: haemostatis, which could be described as the emergency response - from 0 to several hours after an injury, inflammation from 1 to 3 days after, proliferation from 4 to 21 days, and remodelling from 21 days to 1 year, but in some cases it is up to 2 to 2.5 years – much longer than the majority of us realise!

 The above stages are not separate from one another, they are dependent on each other and overlap.
 It is believed that the transition from inflammation to regeneration is one of the most critical stages.
-Excessive inflammation is associated with healing disorders (Landen et al., 2016 and Wilgus, 2020) that will be discussed later.
+Although inflammation is part of a normal healing process, excessive inflammation is associated with healing disorders (Landen et al., 2016 and Wilgus, 2020) that will be discussed later.

 Research suggests that physical scar management has a significant positive effect on pain, pigmentation, pliability, pruritus (itchiness), surface area, and scar thickness.
 Treatments include massage, silicone gels and sheets, shockwave therapy (ESWT), high intensity light therapy, laser treatment and more, while combinations of different therapies are often used (Deflorin et al., 2020).
 Also, massage therapy, lymphatic treatment, stretches and exercise can help reduce the risk of secondary lymphoedema after surgery for breast cancer (Torres Lacomba et al., 2010).